Agios Vasileios, Laconia

 Agios Vasileios (also spelled Ayios Vasileios or Ayios Vasilios; Greek: Άγιος Βασίλειος) is the site of a Mycenaean palace, located 4 kilometers east of the village of Xirokambi in Laconia, Greece.
 It was west of the Eurotas River commanding the plain, some 10 km south of Sparta.

 The site is cut by the modern Sparta--Gytheio national road.
 It is named after a chapel by the side of the road.

 History

 Ayios Vasileios was lightly inhabited during the Early Helladic I–II period (c.
 3200-2200 BC) then abandoned for a time.
 It was re-occupied in the Middle Helladic III period (c.
 1700–1550 BC), again lightly.
 The site grew in the Late Helladic period (c.
 1550–1050 BC) reaching a maximum size of about 20 hectares before facing destruction and abandonment.
 There was minor occupations in the Classical, Hellenistic and Medieval and later periods.

+Middle Bronze Age

+In the Middle Helladic period, the site was re-occupied toward the later phase MH III (c.
+1700-1550 BCE).

 Late Bronze Age

 This palace was first constructed in the LH IIIA period (1400–1300 BC), destroyed by fire in the LH IIIB period (c.
 1300–1200 BC), partially rebuilt, and finally destroyed again not long afterward.
 Finds include an archive of Linear B tablets, kept in a room adjacent to the colonnade; cult objects such as figurines made of clay and ivory; a collection of twenty bronze swords; and fragments of wall frescoes.